SMWW4mp3/SMWStuff/README.md

 ## candles.html
 This thing simulates the candles in the background of castle levels.
 This is not 100% accurate, but looks pretty much the same as it does in SMW.
 Has cool features like the Debug display and frame advance stuff.
 I remember to use that to understand how it works in SMW so I can hack it to have more candles at different positions.

+## Fixes
+Just some fixes for SMW.
+Currently has Sprite Interaction Fixes for Thwomps and Thwimps.

 ## HEX2Asardblist
 I know, weird name.
 This one converts a Hexstring to a db-List for ASAR.
 Well, only if you separate the bytes like so:
 ```